AlexMisra1/AlexMisra1.github.io/_posts/2024-07-13-bayarea-rtp.md

 - Taller and lankier trees
 - Trunks remain bare, but are darker
 - Darker soil
-- Leaves (that being pine needles) are darker and waxy
+- Foliage are darker
 - More underbrush

-**Conclusion:**
+**Connection to climate:**
-Higher tree density, all dominated by Longleaf Pine, and lankier tree forms are the adaptations to the region's frequent rainfall and warmer temperatures.
-Darker, waxy pine needles and darker soils are the adaptations for maximizing nutrient uptake and water retention in the wetter environment, similar to the Bay Area’s more coastal climate.
-The darker, wetter soil supports biodiversity and ecosystem resilience, with these species adapted to fire regimes that historically shaped southeastern pine forests.
-This fire resilience is also seen in the Bay Area’s more coastal climate as well.
+As seen in the photos, RTP's pine woodlands, which are located closer to the coast, show an extremely dense concentration of longleaf pines, which reflect the region's hot, humid summers and mild winters with generally fewer temperature fluctuations---especially closer to the coast.
+The predominant presence of taller, lankier trees with bare, darker trunks are the adaptations to the higher humidity and frequent rainfall that are generally typical of this climate closer to the coast.
+As an adaptation to absorb more sunlight in the dense woodland environment, the darker foliage supports the trees' growth and resilience in the exceptionally more humid climate closer to the coast of RTP.
+The darker soil reflects the fertile and more wet conditions influenced by the coastal proximity, and the stable, moderate temperatures help sustain the lush undergrowth and the dominance of salt-tolerant vegetation.

 ## Photo Disclaimer